-- 4.0 Pharmacy may neither affiliate with nor refer customers to, except as otherwise expressly permitted by law in the U.S., healthcare providers, clinics or other parties for consultation to generate or initiate prescriptions for patients who are not physically examined by the healthcare provider, if selling to patients in the U.S. - 4.1 In the marketing and sale of prescription medications, a pharmacy's website, if applicable, must only link or otherwise refer customers to prescription drug selling websites and/or refer prescription orders for dispensing to licensed pharmacies that are approved in the PharmacyChecker Verification Program. - 4.2 Pharmacy must ensure that all prescription medication orders that are processed through its website are directly dispensed and shipped by the licensed pharmacies listed in its application, or, with notification to PharmacyChecker, which is confirmed as received by PharmacyChecker, to another pharmacy that is approved in the PharmacyChecker Verification Program. - 4.3 Online pharmacy must complete a PharmacyChecker Shared Pharmacy Services Agreement Form, in accordance with PharmacyChecker policy 17-01 Shared Pharmacy Services: Agreements Between Accredited Companies for each pharmacy that dispenses prescription orders referred by the online pharmacy. - 4.4 Online pharmacy must immediately notify PharmacyChecker in writing that it has ceased referring prescription orders to a dispensing pharmacy. - 4.5 If the dispensing pharmacy is dispensing prescription orders referred by an online pharmacy, which is an accredited pharmacy in the PharmacyChecker Verification Program, the pharmacy must complete a PharmacyChecker Shared Pharmacy Services Agreement Form, which provides acknowledgement from the pharmacy's Pharmacist-in-Charge that the pharmacy dispenses prescription orders referred by the online pharmacy in accordance with PharmacyChecker policy 17-01 Shared Pharmacy Services: Agreements Between Accredited Companies - 4.6 Pharmacy shall conduct shared pharmacy services in accordance with PharmacyChecker policy 17-01 Shared Pharmacy Services Agreement Between Accredited Companies, which at a minimum requires: - 4.7 Pharmacy to have a written contract/agreement that outlines the services provided and the responsibilities of each accredited pharmacy in complying with PharmacyChecker agreements, standards, and policies related to marketing, selling, processing and/or dispensing prescription medications;
+4.0 Pharmacy may neither affiliate with nor refer customers to, except as otherwise clearly permitted under the laws where the patient resides, healthcare providers, clinics or other parties for consultation to generate or initiate prescriptions for patients who are not physically examined by the healthcare provider.

+4.1 In the marketing and sale of prescription medications, a pharmacy's website, if applicable, must only link or otherwise refer customers to prescription drug selling websites and/or refer prescription orders for dispensing to licensed pharmacies that are approved in the PharmacyChecker Verification Program.

+4.2 Pharmacy must ensure that all prescription medication orders that are processed through its website are directly dispensed and shipped by the licensed pharmacies listed in its application, or, with notification to PharmacyChecker, which is confirmed as received by PharmacyChecker, to another pharmacy that is approved in the PharmacyChecker Verification Program.

+4.3 Online pharmacy must complete a PharmacyChecker Shared Pharmacy Services Agreement Form, in accordance with PharmacyChecker policy 17-01 Shared Pharmacy Services: Agreements Between Accredited Companies for each pharmacy that dispenses prescription orders referred by the online pharmacy.

+4.4 Online pharmacy must immediately notify PharmacyChecker in writing that it has ceased referring prescription orders to a dispensing pharmacy.

+4.5 If the dispensing pharmacy is dispensing prescription orders referred by an online pharmacy, which is an accredited pharmacy in the PharmacyChecker Verification Program, the pharmacy must complete a PharmacyChecker Shared Pharmacy Services Agreement Form, which provides acknowledgement from the pharmacy's Pharmacist-in-Charge that the pharmacy dispenses prescription orders referred by the online pharmacy in accordance with PharmacyChecker policy 17-01 Shared Pharmacy Services: Agreements Between Accredited Companies

+4.6 Pharmacy shall conduct shared pharmacy services in accordance with PharmacyChecker policy 17-01 Shared Pharmacy Services Agreement Between Accredited Companies, which at a minimum requires:

+4.7 Pharmacy to have a written contract/agreement that outlines the services provided and the responsibilities of each accredited pharmacy in complying with PharmacyChecker agreements, standards, and policies related to marketing, selling, processing and/or dispensing prescription medications;

-- 4.8 Pharmacy to share a common electronic file or technology ("database") that allows access to information necessary to perform the duties outlined in the shared service contract/agreement between accredited pharmacies.
-The database must be secure and cannot be duplicated, downloaded, or removed from the original platform; and - 4.9 Each pharmacy must maintain confidentiality and integrity of patient information.
+4.8 Pharmacy to share a common electronic file or technology ("database") that allows access to information necessary to perform the duties outlined in the shared service contract/agreement between accredited pharmacies.
+The database must be secure and cannot be duplicated, downloaded, or removed from the original platform; and

+4.9 Each pharmacy must maintain confidentiality and integrity of patient information.

-Market, Sale, and/or Processing of Prescription Medication Orders Section V: No Exports for Resale b.
-Verification Program Requirements for Selection
+Market, Sale, and/or Processing of Prescription Medication Orders

+Section V: No Exports for Resale